Death of Giovanni López: Arrest and death

 Giovanni's brother, Christian Daniel López Ramírez, recorded the moment when police arrested his brother on 4 May 2020.
 He was arrested in front of the López family home, allegedly for not wearing a face mask.
 After his brother's arrest, Christian has stated that he and his neighbors called the mayor, who told them that they could pick up their brother the next day at approximately 10:00 a.m.

-The next day, on 5 May 2020, López's family went to the municipal jail to get Giovanni, when they were told he was at the Civil Hospital of Guadalajara.
+The next day, on 5 May 2020, López's family went to the municipal jail to get Giovanni, when they were told he was at the Guadalajara Civil Hospital.
 Giovanni's aunt has said that the police at the jail told her that Giovanni was at the hospital because "se les había pasado la mano" (roughly meaning "they went heavy handed"), an expression in Spanish suggesting that the police had used excessive force.
 At the hospital, they were told that Giovanni had died of traumatic brain injury.
 He also had lesions and a gunshot wound to his left leg.